lee197/puthealth/readme.md

-Tabs to include:
-# Project Title
+# Lyne Chemicals Design Guide:

 ## Home:
 It can include the company logo and graphics similar to websites listed.